danielabar/meblog/src/markdown/what-ai-assisted-coding-feels-like-in-early-2026.md

 Now imagine that overnight, someone swaps your Honda Civic for a Formula 1 racing car, and you're told you're expected to complete your usual errands *10× faster* because you now have a car that is capable of insane speeds.

-That sounds appealing at first, until you consider a few things about F1 cars:
+That sounds appealing at first, exhilarating even, until you consider a few things about F1 cars:

 * They require a special track that includes run-off areas, barriers designed to absorb mistakes, and strategically placed medical facilities to ensure rapid response in case of accidents.
 * They run on engineered fuel blends, optimized and tuned for each engine to extract maximum performance.